dfelinto/blender-manual/lighting/shadows.rst

 lamps and materials can be set to respectively **only** cast and receive shadows, and not light the diffuse/specular aspects of the object.
-Also, render layers can turn on/off the shadow pass, and their output may or may not contain shadow information…
+Also, render layers can turn on/off the shadow pass, and their output may or may not contain shadow information...

 Lamps: Ray-traced Shadows